| UK & Europe | Articles, Insights

 The Government have indicated that they will endeavour to implement IFPR by summer 2021, which is broadly consistent with the EU’s applicability date for IFR/IFD.

-Come to our webinar on the new prudential regime to find out more.
+Get in touch or request a copy of our webinar on the new prudential regime to find out more.